 Tough news- reaching the Kachina Tree Cave is no easy feat.

 Finding this cave will require some technical outdoorsy skills.
 If you’re up for route finding, scrambling, and overgrown washes, keep reading.
-This is going to be quite the hunt!
+This is going to quite the trilling little hike!

 This cave is 1 of 5 amazing caves within the Sedona Wilderness I’ve hiked to.
 Check out 5 of the best Sedona Caves and how to find them for more!